tratteria/website/content/docs/generating-and-verifying-trats/_index.md

 #### Delegation Mode:

 In Delegation Mode, requests are not intercepted; instead, Tratteria agents' trat-verification API must be called with request data to verify TraTs.
-This mode is suitable for environments where intercepting requests is not possible or desired, for example, in environments with a service mesh that is already intercepting incoming requests.
+This mode is suitable for environments where intercepting incoming requests is not possible or desired, for example, in environments with a service mesh that is already intercepting incoming requests.

 For details on how to verify TraTs using Tratteria agents, visit [Tratteria agents readme](https://github.com/tratteria/tratteria-agent).